GMcLachlan45/chatbot-app/README.md

 Those were the 5 APIs integrated into my final rendition of Doctor Phil.

-The Wikipedia integration helps to extend conversational potential, and help to clarify anything that the Doctor has said.
+The Wikipedia integration helps to extend conversational potential, adds to its humanness through asking about relevance,  and help to clarify anything that the Doctor has said.

 Meanwhile, the Google Maps integration helps to add a flexible, reliable and useful tool to the Doctor's coversational toolset while making him seem more human and part of this world.